These are probably the most common sentiments of stepmothers who do not have biological children.

 She feels isolated because stepmothering can be an overwhelmingly lonely gig.
 This woman may feel like a stranger in her own home because she is the last person to join a ready-made family and she does not have a biological connection to anyone in the home.

 It took me a little while to work out my ‘boundaries’ but my partner and I parent really well together.
 It just takes some getting used to.
-I felt like a third wheel for a while but just make sure you have great communication with your partner and remember to breathe.
+I felt like a third wheel for a while but just make sure you have great communication with your partner and remember to breathe.-Amber S.

 She feels humiliated because everyone expects a woman “want” or “be able” to have children.
 As a childless stepmom, myself, I would encourage others to have some snappy comebacks for intrusive strangers that feel it’s their right to inquire about your uterus.
 During my wedding reception, a group of well-meaning guests approached me and insisted that my brand new husband and I run and make a baby right that moment!
 I had been married for 5 minutes….